This story begins with a murder.

 Sue: Oh, they got there in the end.
 How disappointing.

-Charles telephones Smutty Thomas to see if this Doctor chap is all that he’s cracked up to be.
+Charles telephones Smutty Thomas to see if this Doctor chap is all he’s cracked up to be.

 Sue: So the Doctor wasn’t Pervy Stephens after all!

 Sue: Why can’t we watch All Creatures from the beginning?
-I’d look forward to that every night.
+I’d actually look forward to that every night.

 They arrive at the train station but the TARDIS has disappeared!